 The bartender mixes a concoction that manages to wake Doc out of his stupor, but still has him knocked out.
 As Marty and the bartender continue to try and revive Doc, Seamus arrives in the bar, claiming that 'something told him he should be there.'

-Just as it seems things can't get any worse, Buford arrives, and demands the duel to take place immediately.
+Just as it seems things can't get any worse, Buford arrives, the time is 7:50, and demands the duel to take place immediately.
 The others in the bar demand Marty fight Buford, but seeing Seamus looking at him, and thinking of the consequences of his actions, Marty decides not to go through with it...just as Doc revives!

 The two try to sneak out the back of the saloon, only to be seen by Buford's gang.
-Doc is captured, while Marty ends up diving into the building next door.
+Doc is captured, while Marty ends up diving into the building next door, but not before colliding with a cast-iron wood-burning stove, knocking the stove's door to the ground .
 Buford then gives Marty an ultimatum: either come out in 1 minute, or Doc will be shot.

 Meanwhile, heartbroken from the 'lie' she was told, Clara has boarded the 8am train, intending to head to San Francisco.
 As she sits in one of the coaches, the salesman who was talking to Doc the previous night tells the guy sitting next to him about the 'heartbroken' man he met the previous night, who had a girl he loved named Clara.
 Hearing this, Clara asks and confirms that it was Doc he was talking to.
-Pulling the brake cord on the train, the engine barrels to a stop, and she rushes back towards Hill Valley.
+Realizing that Doc was telling the truth, she pulls the emergency he brake cord on the train, which promptly barrels to a stop, and she rushes back towards Hill Valley.

 Back in town, Buford's minute is up, and Marty appears.
-Marty drops his weapon, claiming he wishes to settle the dual 'like men.'
+They get into position for the dual, then Marty drops his weapon, claiming he wishes to settle the dual 'like men.'
 However, Buford shoots Marty in the chest, and he goes down.
-Chuckling over his kill, Buford is then shocked when Marty rises up from the ground, revealing like his hero in A Fistful of Dollars that he is wearing the steel door to an iron stove under his clothing and that it stopped the bullet.
+Chuckling over his kill, Buford is then shocked when Marty rises up from the ground, revealing like his hero in A Fistful of Dollars that he is wearing the steel door to the iron stove under his clothing and that it stopped the bullet.
 Marty gets in several good punches, before Buford finally is knocked out and collapses into a manure cart.

 During the battle, Buford is knocked into the tombstone that was in the photo.
 As Marty and Doc look at the photo, the tombstone disappears.
-Just then a deputy marshal rides in and arrests Tannen for robbing a stagecoach.
-With their business now about getting back to the future, Marty gives Seamus the Colt Peacemaker, telling him it's worth $8, and he and Doc head off toward the train.
+Just then a deputy marshal rides in and arrests Tannen for robbing the Pine City Stage.
+With their business now about getting back to the future, Marty gives Seamus the Colt Peacemaker, telling him it's worth $12, and he and Doc head off toward the train.

-Doc and Marty manage to 'borrow' the locomotive, and switch it over to the new track.
+Doc and Marty manage to stop the train and 'borrow' it, and switch it over to the new track and uncoupling the cars from the timber, then proceed to where the DeLorean sitting on the tracks a short distance away .
 Prepping the DeLorean and the train, Doc pulls out some colored logs that he calls 'presto logs,' which will help push the train to the desired speed they need.

-After the first two logs go off, Doc attempts to climb onto the DeLorean, but not before hearing the steam whistle of the train!
-Turning back, Doc sees that Clara has caught up to the train, and is now aboard, calling out that she loves him.
+Meanwhile, Clara catches up to the train and manages to board it, but not before the 1st log blows.
+After a short time later the 2nd one blows.
+Doc then attempts to climb onto the DeLorean, but not before hearing the steam whistle of the train!
+Turning back, Doc sees that Clara has now boarded the, calling out that she loves him.
 Doc intends to go back to the cab, but just then, the DeLorean passes the windmill, cancelling any chance to stop the train.